AlbatrossAutomated/tumbleweed_gdax/README.md

 is not a turnkey or completed project.
 For example, if you intend to have it hosted non-locally you will need to add your own deployment and cloud operating solutions.

-Technically and strategically I see areas ripe for exploration and improvement, and I’ve resisted implementations where I felt opinions might vary widely on an approach going forward.
-I didn't want to make it difficult for other developer-traders to build out their own strategies and improvements.
-I'm sure there are areas where I've done that already, but hopefully a broad range of developer-traders can still fork and improve it towards their own goals and interests.

-I’m satisfied with how Tumbleweed has evolved up to this point, how it has performed, and the journey it has taken me on through the community of cryptoland.
-In terms of a larger project, I have no broader vision for where it goes from here.
-I'm curious what other developer-traders make of it and where they might take it.

-I went with a kitchen sink approach to documentation for a couple reasons.
-I realized how much of a silo I've been in with this project over the past couple years, and that things obvious to me just wouldn't be to others.
-I wanted to give any future developer-traders that pick up this project everything I knew and had.
-Additionally I felt that any one aspect on its own might be a golden nugget to someone else whether they intend to develop/operate Tumbleweed or not.
-I may know something that sparks an idea or saves them some pain.
-Lastly, I'm very weary of inexperienced developer-traders attempting to operate this program in its current state, and an extensive README seemed like a way for them to self-select out.

 ## Disclaimer
 Any information provided in this repository is for information purposes only.
 It is not intended to be investment advice.
 Seek a duly licensed professional for